bren-rich/git-practice/README.md

-This is a my practice repo
+This is a my repo for practicing git!